AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 Alex asked, "Who?"

 I shook my head.
 "The shadow, my demon, my monster.
-You

-I heard the orange door clang shut and I felt a hand on my shoulder, and I winced underneath the pressure.
-The wicked voice laughed at me as Mr. Garrett sat down.
+You don't want to be here."
+I tried to get Alex to leave, but I heard the orange door clang shut in the real world.
+Then, I felt a hand on my shoulder, and I winced underneath the pressure.
+The wicked voice laughed at me as I heard Mr. Garrett sit down on the chair beside me.
 He never said anything and then as Alex had appeared, so did he.
-He never looked like he did in the real world.
+It was how he we always had lessons, inside my head, where scars couldn't be seen.   never looked like he did in the real world.
 It was always a shadow with glowing red eyes.
 It grew bigger and bigger the closer it came.

 The glowing red eyes looked from me to Alex.
 I screamed, "No!"
 And the shadow smirked with a toothy grin as it wound Alex up with shadowy arms.
 His eyes were wide, and he struggled against his bonds.